 The Simon Fraser University Pipe Band has garnered a reputation as one of the world’s most accomplished pipe bands and a Canadian music icon.
 Having won no less than six world championships and recorded albums in some of the world’s most prestigious concert halls, the band continues to push the boundaries of the artistic world with Scotland’s national instrument.
 The SFU Pipe Band rose to prominence in the 1980s before winning their first World Championship in 1995 and again in 1996, becoming the first pipe band from outside of the United Kingdom to win the title more than once.
 Since then, the band has played at venues including the Sydney Opera House, Carnegie Hall, and the Lincoln Centre in New York.
-The band placed 5th at the 2017 World Pipe Band Championships under Pipe Major Alan Bevan this past August.
+Under Pipe Major Alan Bevan, the band placed 5th for the second year in a row at the 2018 World Pipe Band Championships in August.

 With uniforms and instruments costing well over $2,000 per member, fundraising is an important part of keeping our musical tradition alive.
 All proceeds from the Robert Burns Fundraising Dinner and Silent Auction will benefit the RMM Pipe Band organization.
 We look forward to you joining us for our fundraising dinner and help promote piping, drumming, and Scottish heritage while enjoying a night of good music, entertainment, and fun.